ahmed-m-bayoumi/hwt-Fall24/README.md

 # Quick learning project
-This hackathon side project was y intro to SQL and IPyWidgets with Jupyter Notebook for dynamic data vizualization
+This hackathon side project was my intro to SQL and IPyWidgets with Jupyter Notebook for dynamic data vizualization

 ## hwt-Fall23
 HACKWESTX Fall 2024 Challenge Problems